 As one can see, a nurse practitioner has plenty of responsibilities when dealing with a variety of patients who present their own set of challenges in providing care.
 As a result of these increased responsibilities, many nurse practitioners will specialize in a practice so that they become an expert in one field.

-Some common specialties include dermatology, occupational health, endocrinology, and sports medicine.
+include dermatology, occupational health, endocrinology, and sports medicine.

 Most nurse practitioners work independently, and will often work hand in hand with doctors and physicians to ensure that the treatment and care options the nurse practitioner is recommending is the best treatment plan to follow.

 How Do Nurse Practitioners Responsibilities Differ From Physicians?

 With so many of the responsibilities listed above being similar to a physician’s responsibilities